BCYF Summer Grants

 Is your program taking place in a City of Boston public park?
 You need to submit a copy of your park permit with your grant application.
 Please note: you need to apply with the City’s Parks Department to get a permit.
 Visit the Parks online permitting system for more information.

-- Proposed programs must start by July 9 and finish by August 31.
+- Proposed programs must operate between July 1 and August 31, 2019,

 - Staff salaries paid through the Summer Grants can’t be more than $30 per hour.